openpowerquality/opq/gitbook/view/installation.md

 # OPQView Installation

 This chapter explains how to install the OPQView system for development purposes.
-Installation instructions for deployed instances will be provided shortly.

 ## Install Meteor

 First, [install Meteor](https://www.meteor.com/install).

-## Install and run OPQ
+## Install and run OPQView

 Now [download a copy of OPQ](https://github.com/openpowerquality/opq/archive/master.zip), or clone it using git.